npm/npm/doc/cli/npm-version.md

 the existing version will be incremented by 1 in the specified field.

 If run in a git repo, it will also create a version commit and tag, and fail if the repo is not clean.
+This behavior is controlled by the `git-tag-version` config option, and can be disabled on the command-line by running `npm --no-git-tag-version version`

 If supplied with `--message` (shorthand: `-m`) config option, npm will use it as a commit message when creating a version commit.
 If the